signalfx/splunk-otel-ios/Development.md

 # Bulding, testing, and contributing to this project

+## Dependencies

+Due to Swift's package management not being compatible with CocoaPods and OpenTelemetry Swift not supporting it either, it was decided all dependencies would be included in-source.

+The list of dependencies can be found in `dependencies.txt` with a link to the repository and a specific commit.

+OpenTelemetry Swift is a minimal version where unnecessary parts are stripped out, meaning only Zipkin and Stdout exporters along with the tracing SDK are brought in.

 ## Building

 Open SplunkRumWorkspace in Xcode; everything should be wired up correctly to